EmmanuelMess/DistributedLedgerErlang/README.md

 ## Description
 This has an `ledger:append` (with `{ Uid, self(), "Message" }`) that adds to the ledger and a `ledger:get` that returns the ledger.

+One ledger per node and one node per ledger (no pure-client nodes).
+First connect everything and then start with `ledger:start()` at each node, you can stop the ledger with `ledger:stop()`.

 This implementation fails after more than n/2 nodes fail.

 ## Thanks